edsevand/BigQuery-Analysis/README.md

 ### Case 3

-Identifies days with a zero rate in the net new caseload
+Identifies days with most rate in the net new caseload

 ```
 WITH india_cases_by_date AS (